 This also affects any shareholders who make up part of the business workforce and are registered as employees.

 A simple way to understand this is by considering the status of a business owner.
 That owner will often receive a working salary and be registered as both the owner of the business and an employee.
 The salary itself is taxed, but so are the profits of the company.
 Corporations that pay tax dividends on their profits will find that the business owner will also have to pay their own tax dividends when it comes to the time to file their own personal tax returns.

 Why does Double Taxation Happen?

 Not every business type is susceptible to double taxation.
 It is primarily those business concerns that have an ownership interest.
 Business models that don’t have to pay any corporate taxes are not typically double taxed.
 These include:

-These business types are considered to be ‘pass through entities,’ meaning that any profits that they generate are generally paid directly to the owner of the business.
+These business types are considered to be ‘pass-through entities,’ meaning that any profits that they generate are generally paid directly to the owner of the business.
 That owner will then pay the tax on those profits via their own income tax returns.
-This method of direct taxation avoids the corporation taxation system by simply sidestepping it.
+This method of direct taxation avoids the corporate taxation system by simply sidestepping it.

 It’s worth noting that LLCs and Partnerships work slightly differently, yet the end result remains the same; they avoid corporation tax by filing their business tax report and the figures of their personal return.